 The BPD first implemented a mental health co-responder program in 2018.
 Since that time the program has continued to evolve, now fielding dozens of calls a month.
 BCORE (Broomfield Co-Responder) is designed to provide individuals in crisis appropriate mental health services, which in turn prevents unnecessary incarcerations.

-The program has been overseen by BPD Commander Kurt Wederquist since 2019.
+The program is overseen by BPD Commander Mike Svela.
 The clinicians on the team are not police department employees, but instead are contracted through a partnership with the Community Reach Center.
 In total, BCORE is staffed with one program manager, and two clinicians who both work four, 10-hour days a week.
 A mental health clinician is available for call-out seven days a week from 10 am to 8 pm.

 On average BCORE answers around 80 calls a month.
 Some of those calls are clinicians responding to a call for service with a Broomfield Police Officer, while others are follow-up calls with individuals.

 The clinicians work out of the Broomfield Health and Human Services building, and are dispatched to calls when needed in their own vehicles.
 When a resident calls police, an officer does an assessment to determine if a clinician should respond as well (once the scene is safe).
 Calls for mental health can also come in from friends, family, community members, or are even sometimes self-reported.